Island and Tower

 It took only seconds.

-And then I am pulled into a memory.
+I am pulled into a memory to answer my question.

 I see myself raise my arms slightly behind me and feel a sensation across the entire back part of my body.